 What's the plan?

-- There will be a wider public consultation next year before the discrimination legislation proposals are taken to the States.
+- There will be a public consultation later this year before the discrimination legislation proposals are taken to the States.

 - A consultation on the effectiveness of the existing Sex Discrimination Ordinance was undertaken last year.
 That consultation has now closed and a summary of findings is available via: www.gov.gg/sexdiscrimination.